Alkszo/immo_eliza_analysis/README.md

 * Data Interpretation: Summarizing findings to make strategic decisions for real estate investments.
 The analysis highlights property trends, influential factors on pricing, and regional comparisons across Belgium, Wallonia, and Flanders.
 The results can be found in the presentation of findings in `/presentation/immo-eliza_analysis.pptx`.

+The dataset `raw_data.csv` stems from phase 1 of the ImmoEliza project.
+The repository for the data scraping can be found under https://github.com/BeatrizJover/Immo-Eliza-project.

 ## Installation

 1. **Clone the repository**